JasonDiBabbo/dotconfig/README.md

-# dotconfig
+# `.config`

-A repository containing my development environment configuration files.
+This is a repository for storing various configurations, profiles, and further customizations for my development environment.